Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Guests will be able to make all in-park purchases by simply tapping their TapuTapu, thereby allowing them to leave their wallets behind for the day.
 Even better, users will be able to set, and then keep tabs on, spending limits for each individual member of their party.

 How?
-First, guests will need to either download the Official Universal Orlando Resort app on their smart phones or create an account at Universal’s main site (you can do that here).
-Then, by clicking on the wallet icon, they can enter their credit card (and PIN, if necessary) number and also link their travel party’s Volcano Bay tickets (by scanning their barcodes or entering the numbers in manually).
+First, guests will need to either download the Official Universal Orlando Resort app on their smartphones or create an account at Universal’s main site (you can do that here).
+Then, by clicking on the wallet icon, they can enter their credit card (and PIN, if necessary) number and also link their travel party’s Volcano Bay tickets (by scanning their barcodes or entering the numbers manually).
 Lastly, users will need to create – if desired – a PIN that everyone will enter when using TapTu Pay, just as an extra security precaution.

 (Don’t worry – when you leave the water park for the day and return your TapuTapu, Universal will automatically unlink all of your personal information.)